 Participants from all countries were generally happy with the different stakeholders' collaboration and coordination.
 There was a wide range of newly formed communication channels that contributed to the response strategies' success.
 Most experts have been in and out of meetings since the start of the pandemic, meetings with the field, the government, supporting organizations and different unions.
 School networks with parents and families, with unions, municipalities and regulators got significantly tighter.
 Complaints regarding cooperation regarding confronting and/or late guidelines mainly came from societal stakeholders.
 At the beginning of the pandemic, many schools dealt with their challenges on their own when guidance was not available in the first few weeks.
 There was also some neglect in developing guidelines for special education environments, such as boarding schools.
-In Ireland, for example, a boarding school nurses and the principal felt let down by their national educational organizations.
+In Ireland, for example, a boarding school was working out guidelines in cooperation with an international boarding school association.
+The school nurses and the principal felt let down by their national educational organizations.
 However, their connections got tighter with fellow boarding schools, which was praised.
 Specific education related associations and advocacy groups proved extremely important in the pandemic.